Kosovo brings back fighters, families of jihadists from Syria

 International and local security agencies have previously warned of the risk posed by returning fighters.
 In 2015, Kosovo adopted a law making fighting in foreign conflicts punishable by up to 15 years in jail.

+The United States commended Kosovo for the return of its citizens and called other countries to do the same.

+“With this repatriation, Kosovo has set an important example for all members of the Global Coalition to Defeat ISIS and the international community to follow.
+We applaud their compassion in accepting the return of this large number of civilians,” the U.S. Embassy in Pristina said in a statement.

-There have been no Islamist attacks on its soil, although more than 100 men have been jailed or indicted on charges of fighting in Syria and Iraq.
+There have been no Islamist attacks on Kosovan soil, although more than 100 men have been jailed or indicted on charges of fighting in Syria and Iraq.
 Some of them were found guilty of planning attacks in Kosovo.

-The government said a form of radical Islam had been imported to Kosovo by non-governmental organizations from the Middle East after the end of its 1998-99 war of secession from Serbia.
+The government has said a form of radical Islam had been imported to Kosovo by non-governmental organizations from the Middle East after the end of its 1998-99 war of secession from Serbia.

 Reporting by Fatos Bytyci; Editing by Toby Chopra